SovereignCloudStack/website/_i18n/en/_posts/blog/2023-01-16-collaboration-of-alasca-and-scs.md

 container technology together in order to support their customers to achieve higher levels of Digital Sovereignty.
 Common certifiable standards, a fully open modular reference implementation and transparency and knowledge sharing for operational processes are main outcomes from this collaboration.
-SCS is hosted by the OSB Alliance e.V. and funded by the BMWK (German Ministry for Economic Affairs and Climate Action).
+SCS is a project by the OSB Alliance e.V. and funded by the BMWK (German Ministry for Economic Affairs and Climate Action).

 While the reference implementation of course instantiates and also inspires the